arthuraa/deriving/README.md

 to the definition of the instances provided by Deriving in `theories/instances`.
 Or drop me a line!

+## Record instances

+Coq does not generate induction principles for record types by default.
+If you want to derive an instances for a record type, you need to generate the induction principle by hand:

+    Record foo := (* ... *)
+    Scheme foo_rect := Induction for foo Sort Type.

+Check the tests for [an example](tests/records.v).

 ## Simplification and performance issues

 It is useful for instances of certain classes to have good reduction behavior